 The FDA and the EPA have warnings and suggestions regarding mercury levels in fish and how often to consume them 10.
 This is especially important for pregnant women, breastfeeding or for young toddlers and infants.

-They established a list of best choices, good choices and ones to avoid based on their mercury levels.
-Therefore does Atlantic Pollock or Alaska Pollock have more mercury?
+They established a list of best choices, good choices and fish to avoid based on their mercury levels.
+Let’s take a look at the mercury levels of pollock.

-Atlantic Pollock vs Alaska Pollock: Tastes and Textures
+Alaska Pollock vs Atlantic Pollock: Tastes and Textures

 Let’s face it, a huge decision when deciding between two fish to eat, is their tastes.
-Therefore, what’s the difference between the taste of Alaska Pollock and Atlantic Pollock?
+Therefore, let’s take a look at the difference between the taste of the two pollock.

 Atlantic Pollock has a stronger taste and more flavorful than Alaska Pollock.
 This is due to its higher oil content.

-Atlantic Pollock has a mild to strong taste.
+Atlantic Pollock is a good fish to eat and has a mild to strong taste.
 Its stronger flavor comes mainly from its oily, high fat content.

 Alaska Pollock has a mild, non-fishy taste.
-Alaska Pollock is good for people who dislike a fishy taste.
+It is good for people who dislike a fishy smell or taste.
+Pollock has a milder flavor than cod.

-I wrote an article recently comparing Alaska Pollock to Cod.
-Find out which one of them has the better nutrients and taste, Alaska Pollock Vs Cod: A Comparison – Which Is Better?
+I wrote an article recently comparing Pollock to Cod.
+Find out which one of them has the better nutrients and taste, Cod: A Comparison – Which Is Better?

 Atlantic Pollock and Alaska Pollock can substitute for each other in recipes although their tastes are slightly different.
 Atlantic Pollock’s texture is more firm but both fish can be cooked using similar methods like fried, baked, broiled or poached.